It’s not easy to maintain a healthy complexion if you have oily skin.

-If you have oily skin, you might feel that moisturizer is your enemy.
-Isn’t it?
+If you have oily skin, you will notice that your skin will look dull and itchy.

 The DIY moisturizer that we are going to prepare today has two main ingredients – Aloe Vera and Tea Tree Oil.

-This homemade aloe vera moisturizer for oily skin will treat your active pimples and prevent new breakouts as well, without making your skin oily.
+This DIY aloe vera moisturizer for oily skin and acne-prone skin will treat your active pimples and prevent new breakouts as well and does not make your skin oily.

 Why You Should Use Moisturizer For Oily Skin

 1) Moisturizing isn’t the same as applying oil to your skin.
-A moisturizer is essential for improving the skin’s hydration by adding water to it.
+A facial moisturizer is essential for keeping the skin hydrated by adding water to it.
 Having a lot of oil on your face doesn’t mean your face has enough water.

 3) Moisturizers are not always greasy.
-Some moisturizers that are specifically created for oily skin, are light and don’t leave your skin feeling too oily.
+Some moisturizers that are specifically created for oily skincare, are light and don’t leave your skin feeling too oily.
 They contain ingredients like glycerin and aloe, that prevent oils from getting trapped into your pores.
-Here is a complete list of the best skincare ingredients for oily skin.
+Here is a complete list of the best oily skincare ingredients.

 1) First, we need an airtight container.
 Make sure that it’s completely dry.

 2) Add 1 tablespoon Aloe Vera gel into this jar.
-You can use this 100% pure Aloe Vera Gel from freshly cut Aloe Vera.
+You can use this 100% Pure Aloe From Freshly Cut Aloe Plant.